SeisComP/common/apps/gui/descriptions/global_gui.rst

    Type: *string*

-   In case of single points, this specifies the shape of the symbol.
-Valid values are *circle* and *square*.
+   Instead of drawing points, lines or polygons, the given shape is rendered for each vertex of a feature.
+Supported values are *circle*, *triangle*, *square* and *diamond*.
+The shape is scaled to :confval:`symbol.size`.

-   Default is ``circle``.

 .. confval:: symbol.icon

    Type: *string*

-   In case of single points this specifies the path to an image used as icon to represent the map location.
+   Instead of drawing points, lines or polygons, the given icon is rendered for each vertex of a feature.
+If the string starts on a ``/`` it is interpreted as an absolute path else it is resolved relative to the directory containing the vector data.
 The image is scaled to :confval:`symbol.size` if it is larger than zero otherwise the origin size is being used.

 .. confval:: symbol.icon.hotspot.x